pymupdf/PyMuPDF/docs/README.md

 PyMuPDF docs can be delivered in multiple languages - English, Japanese & Korean.

-To add a new langauge, e.g. Korean, use:
+To add a new language, e.g. Korean, use:

 `sphinx-build -b gettext . _build/gettext`
 `sphinx-intl update -p _build/gettext -l ko`